matthewgallo/generate-pattern/README.md

 # Carbon `@tanstack/table` generator

-This is a CLI tool used to generate patterns from pre-existing Vite templates from a monorepo to demonstrate how to use `@carbon/react` and `@tanstack/table` together.
+This is a CLI tool used to generate example code from pre-existing Vite templates from a monorepo to demonstrate how to use `@carbon/react` and `@tanstack/table` together.
+You can choose to either generate a full Vite application or to generate an inline example within an existing application.

 However, this package could be used more generically to scaffold example code.